ibowditch/userdocs/_sources/server.md.txt

 ```{margin} Restricted Access
 Only current Office bearers, either Field Officers or Administrative Officers, have access to this Menu.
 ```
-The Officers Menu is only available to members who currently hold an Officer position within the brigade, either as a Field Officer, or in an Administration role.

 ### Add New Event